syndesisio/syndesis/proposals/044-integration-model.md

 _Attention: THIS IS WORK-IN-PROGRESS.
 The propsoal is PRed early to collect early feedback_

 ## Integration state model

-Technical an Integration is the domain object describing a Camel Route.
+An Integration is the domain object describing a Camel Route.
 It is managed by `syndesis-rest` and `syndesis-ui`.

-During design time this object only lives in this domain.
+An integration starts its life in the state _Draft_.
+An integration is in this state has no runtime artefact attached and can be freely changed and saved by an user to the database.
+Changing a draft integration is a cheap operation.

-After a "Publish" operation the integration is transformed in an runnable artefact.
+After a "Publish" operation the integration is then transformed in an runnable artefact.
 This runnable artefact consists of a GitHub repo containing the code and configuration and an OpenShift resource configuration which transforms this code into a running application, backed by an integration pod.
 Running integrations can be suspended and resumed without destroying the deployment.

+Once an integration is published it becomes immutable.

 ![Integration state model](images/integration-state.png "Integration State Model")